-- FP ILHR 62.98 General requirements.
-(1) CONSTRUCTION.
-All pedestrian access structures shall be of one of the following classes of construction as specified in s.
-ILHR 51.03: - (a) Structures of 4 stories or less, where the open space below elevated structures is counted as a story, shall be of Type 6 construction, or better, and shall be of totally noncombustible construction; - (b) 1.
+(b) 1.
 Except as provided in subd.
 2., structures of 5 stories, where the space below elevated structures is counted as a story, shall be of Type 3 construction, or better.

-INDUSTRY, LABOR & HUMAN RELATIONS Specialty Occupancies ILHR 62

-- 2. Supporting columns in the space beneath elevated structures may be of noncombustible 0-hour rated construction. - (c) 1.
+2. Supporting columns in the space beneath elevated structures may be of noncombustible 0-hour rated construction.

+(c) 1.
 Except as provided in subd.
-2., structures of 6 or more stories, where the space below elevated structures is counted as a story, shall be of Type 2 construction, or better. - 2.
-Supporting columns in the space beneath elevated structures may be of noncombustible 0-hour rated construction. - (2) Floors. (a) Except as provided in par. (b), floor systems separating pedestrian walkway levels shall be of noncombustible one-hour rated construction or better. - (b) The floor system between the lowest pedestrian level and the space below an elevated structure may be of noncombustible 0-hour rated construction. - (3) Separations.
-The pedestrian access structure shall be separated from any building to which it is connected as follows: - (a) 1.
+2., structures of 6 or more stories, where the space below elevated structures is counted as a story, shall be of Type 2 construction, or better.

+2. Supporting columns in the space beneath elevated structures may be of noncombustible 0-hour rated construction.

+(2) FLOORS. (a) Except as provided in par. (b), floor systems separating pedestrian walkway levels shall be of noncombustible one-hour rated construction or better.
+Register, January, 1994, No. 457 (b) The floor system between the lowest pedestrian level and the space below an elevated structure may be of noncombustible 0-hour rated construction.

+(3) SEPARATIONS.
+The pedestrian access structure shall be separated from any building to which it is connected as follows:

+(a) 1.
 Except as provided in subd.
-2., the wall of the building within the structure separating the structure from the building shall be of at least 2hour rated construction. - 2.
-The wall separating the structure from the building need not be of hourly-rated construction provided the structure is more than 20 feet long and all side walls of the structure be open to the atmosphere with the area of the opening being equal to or exceeding 30% of the side wall - (b) 1.
+2., the wall of the building within the structure separating the structure from the building shall be of at least 2-hour rated construction.

+2. The wall separating the structure from the building need not be of hourly-rated construction provided the structure is more than 20 feet long and all side walls of the structure be open to the atmosphere with the area of the opening being equal to or exceeding 30% of the side wall area.

+(b) 1.
 Except as provided in subd.
+2., openings in the wall separating the structure from the building shall be protected with $1^{1/2}$ -hour rated fire door assemblies equipped with self-closing devices activated by products of combustion detectors which respond to products of combustion other than heat.

+2. a.
+The opening may be protected with an open head water deluge curtain activated by a products of combustion detector which responds to products of combustion other than heat, in conjunction with solid doors equipped with self-closing devices activated by the water deluge curtain detector.

+b.
+The protection of openings in the wall separating the structure from the building may be omitted provided the structure is more than 20 feet long and all side walls of the structure be open to the atmosphere with the area of the opening being equal to or exceeding 30% of the side wall area.

+(4) SEPARATION EQUIVALENCIES.
+Pedestrian access structures complying with this subchapter may be utilized as division walls, party walls, class of construction separations and occupancy separations.

-2., openings in the wall separating the structure from the building shall be protected with 11⁄2-hour rated fire door assemblies equipped with self-closing devices activated by products of combustion detectors which respond to products of combustion other than heat. - 2, a.
-The opening may be protected with an open head water deluge curtain activated by a products of combustion detector which responds to products of combustion other than heat, in conjuction with solid doors equipped with self-closing devices activated by the water deluge curtain detector. - b.
-The protection of openings in the wall separating the structure from the building may be omitted provided the structure is more than 20 feet long and all side walls of the structure be open to the atmosphere with the area of the opening being equal to or exceeding 30% of the side wall - (4) EXTERIOR PROTECTION. (a) Where the sidewalls of a pedestrian access structure are within 10 feet horizontally of a wall opening of the connected or an adjacent building, the wall opening shall be protected by at least a %-hour rated fire door or fire window assembly or the sidewalls of the structure shall be of at least noncombustible I-hour rated construction for a distance or at least 10 feet from the opening or the wall of the connected building. - (b) 1.
+(5) EXTERIOR PROTECTION. (a) Where the sidewalls of a pedestrian access structure are within 10 feet horizontally of a wall opening of the connected or an adjacent building, the wall opening shall be protected by at least a 3/4-hour fire-resistive rated door or window assembly, or the sidewalls of the structure shall be of at least noncombustible one-hour rated construction for a distance of at least 10 feet from the opening or the wall of the connected building.

+(b) 1.
 Except as provided in subd.
-2., all wall openings of a connected building directly below or below and within 10 feet horizontally of the pedestrian access structure shall be protected by at least %-hour rated fire door or fire window assemblies or the lower floor of the structure shall be of at least noncombustible one-hour rated construction for a distance of at least 20 feet from the wall of the connected building.
+2., all wall openings of a connected building directly below or below and within 10 feet horizontally of the pedestrian access structure shall be protected by at least $\frac{3}{4}$ -hour rated fire door or fire window assemblies or the lower floor of the structure shall be of at least noncombustible one-hour rated construction for a distance of at least 20 feet from the wall of the connected building.